Arealai/api-documentation/README.md

 }
 ```

-While the "loan_info" section within the Body of an API call provides tons of flexibility, Areal currently supports the following keys in a "loan_info" dictionary:
+While the "loan_info" section within the Body of an API call provides tons of flexibility, Areal currently supports the following keys in the list of "parties":

-- signers (Type=List)
+- signer
-- notary (Type=Text)
+- notary
-- witnesses (Type=List)
+- witness

 Please contact your administrator for more information.